Simplified Core Web Vitals Reporting

 These are just a couple of examples, but you can see that reporting Core Web Vitals for your website don’t have to be complicated and don’t require a massive investment of time and brain power learning BigQuery.

-Analytics Edge leverages the Google Analytics API to extract your data into Excel, and the wizard-based macro capability of the Analytics Edge Core Add-in makes reporting as easy as it should be.
+Analytics Edge leverages the Google Analytics API to extract your data into Excel, and the wizard-based macro capability of the Analytics Edge Add-in makes reporting as easy as it should be.
 No programming required.